EditB/SearchCLI/README.md

 It will return JSON object(s) if there are matching values, otherwise it will return nothing.

 Run tests with this command: mocha test
+You can get out of the test mode with ctrl + c

 It uses the following versions: